felpzOliveira/PathTracer/README.md

 # Toy-Tracer
 This is my personal Path Tracer code.
-I'm writing this as I read PBRT, it now supports Volumetric effects and subsurface scattering (might have bugs tho), a few images:
+I'm writing this in PBRT style, it now supports Volumetric effects and subsurface scattering (might have bugs tho), a few images:

 ![Alt text](/images/sssDragon2.png)
 ![Alt text](/images/room.png)